Do you have business obstacles you’ve been wanting to tackle, but lack the dedicated resources to take them on?

 Working with a QUEST team provided the opportunity to view our data through a fresh perspective and engage with a group of bright young adults who not only performed the quantitative analysis we requested, but also provided valuable focus group style qualitative journey maps and recommendations to improve our service delivery and customer engagement.

-Recent Data Project Sponsors
+Recent Data Project Partners

 In order to help prospective sponsors understand the benefits and limitations of sponsoring a QUEST Project, the Sponsored Course Agreement terms can be viewed or downloaded as a PDF.
 These terms were created with the object of providing sponsors the maximum benefit possible while protecting our students from undue legal liability.